 - 1 tablespoon ginger paste

 - 1 teaspoon salt

-- 2 drops kewra essence see note for description
+- 2 drops kewra essence see note 2

 - 1 teaspoon sliced ginger for garnish

-Heat oil in a large, heavy-bottomed pan over high heat.
+- Heat oil in a large, heavy-bottomed pan over high heat.
 Add sliced onions, and saute the onions till they are golden brown and crispy.
 This process can take about 15 - 20 minutes.
 Remove the onions with a slotted spoon and put them in a steel colander or kitchen towel.
 This will absorb the oil, and make them crispy.
 Once the onions are cool, crush them lightly and set aside.
-Alternatively you can use fried onions (see note).
+Alternatively you can use store-bought fried onions (see note 1).

-Fry for 1 - 2 minutes to release the flavour and then add the chicken pieces.
+- Fry for 1 - 2 minutes to release the flavour of the spices and then add the chicken pieces.
 Fry for 2 - 3 minutes on medium - high heat and then add the ginger paste and the garlic paste.

-At this point whisk the yoghurt and then add it to the chicken.
+- Mix through the yoghurt and turn heat to low-medium.
 Add 1 - 2 cups of water, and cook for 30 minutes - 45 minutes till the chicken is cooked through.
 The timing will differ based on the size of the chicken pieces you are using.

-Once the chicken is almost done, add the crushed onions and let it simmer for 5 - 10 minutes.
+- Once the chicken is almost done, add the crushed onions and let it simmer for around 5 - 10 minutes.